About Method2Model

 You don’t need to be a programmer.
 You do need a real question, a method or protocol on paper, and a willingness to refine it.

-The simplest way to begin is a free feasibility check (Stage 0).
+.
 Share a short non-sensitive summary of your project and the decision you need to make (what you want the model to support).
-We’ll respond with an honest feasibility note, a suggested decision use case, and the minimum inputs needed to start Stage 1.
+We’ll respond with a written Stage-0 verdict, a suggested decision use case, and the minimum inputs needed to start Stage 1.